Mon – Sun: 24/7 Plumbing

 Step 4- Clean The Filters

 Your tankless water heater will likely have an air filter near the intake on the inside, which can collect minerals and debris over time.
-And an inefficient air filter can cause problems with the tank’s functionality.
+An inefficient air filter can also cause problems with the tank’s functionality.
 So, take it out and clean it gently with a soft-bristled brush dipped in soap water.
 Once completely clean, rinse it with plain water and put it back in.

 PS- if you can’t locate the air filter, refer to the owner’s manual.